My Name's McGooley, What's Yours?: Filming

 The program was made on videotape but, as was common at the time, the videotape masters were wiped and re-used.
-16mm film copies of the complete series, created for affiliates that couldn't broadcast it alongside the rest of the network, as well as for sale to foreign countries, were donated to the National Film and Sound Archive.
+16mm film copies of the complete series, created for affiliates that couldn't broadcast it alongside the rest of the network, as well as for sale to foreign countries such as Britain (where the program was shown on Yorkshire ITV, Grampian and Ulster television in 1968-9) were donated to the National Film and Sound Archive.